nielsuit227/HuggingFace/whatsapp_classifier/ReadMe.md

 3. Run `finetune.py`
 4. Run `eval.py`

+> One can also import the `predict_on_input` function from `eval.py`, to see the prediction on any arbitrary text input.

 ## Data
 In WhatsApp, you can export a conversation.
 Given the single modularity, please do so without attachments.
 You can store this in `/data/_chat.txt`.
 No further edits have to be made :)